-Lacey Faith, Vice President
+Lacey Faith, Director

 Lacey Faith is a prolific volunteer.
 She currently is a member of the St. Jude Seattle Shower of Stars Inaugural Committee and has done volunteer work for Patrons of Northwest Civic, Cultural and Charitable Organizations (PONCHO).
 She served as chairperson for Seattle Pacific University’s Senior Gift Committee, raising $10,000 from college seniors.
 A graduate of Seattle Pacific University, she received a Bachelor of Arts in Political Science and has done internships with Discovery Institute for Public Policy and King County Diversity Management Division.